 Absorption, diffusion, or both?

 Most home studios start with absorption everywhere, which is the safe choice in a small room.
 As a space gets larger you can introduce diffusion — on the rear wall, for example — to break up reflections while keeping a sense of liveliness, so the room doesn’t feel dead.
-The trade-off and when each makes sense are covered in acoustic treatment for home studios.
+How the two approaches compare, and when each makes sense, is covered in absorption vs diffusion.
 For a small bedroom-sized room, absorption at the reflection points and corners is usually all you need.

 Common placement mistakes